kwilkos/cxf/distribution/src/main/release/samples/dispatch_provider/README.txt

 Prerequisite
 ------------

-If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to set the environment as described in the samples directory's README.
+If your environment already includes cxf-manifest-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to set the environment as described in the samples directory's README.
 If your environment is not